How to Write a Manifesto

 The best way to learn how to write a manifesto is by developing a firm grasp of manifesto structure.
 This gives you a powerful toolkit for crafting great manifestos, as well as the ability to quickly diagnose bad manifestos and see how to improve them.

-What are the five structures?
+What are the five six structures?

 Each structure is generally used to achieve the following outcomes.
 These are not hard rules, just the most common use case for each shape.